Sauna Startup Guide

 If You Experience Issues

-• No ignition: check propane valve, regulator direction, and green indicator
+1. Gas could be Low or Empty: check propane valve, regulator direction, and green indicator

 • Weak heat: confirm thermostat setting and remaining propane